 For this reason, it might be best to look for jobs with stores that don’t interest you.
 Less temptation to spend equals more of your paycheck that you get to keep.

-32. Work at a before or after school program
+32. Work at a before or after school program.

 You can usually find these positions at daycares or elementary schools.

-If you get a job at a before or after school program, you’ll be responsible for helping kids with homework, participating in fun activities like crafts or sports, and caring for them until it’s time for school or for their parents pick them up.
+If you get a job at a before or after school program, you’ll be responsible for helping kids with homework, participating in fun activities like crafts or sports, and caring for them until it’s time for school or for their parents to pick them up.
 This is a particularly smart move if you’re an education major as it can help you qualify for a teaching position once you graduate.

 Don’t Be Afraid to Put Yourself Out There

 Whether you need the money for living expenses or just want some extra spending cash for the weekend, there’s no shortage of options for making money in college.